-While the 2018 Spring outage season is mostly behind us, we all know a key element in being able to provide safe, reliable, clean and economic power to energy consumers is how successfully plant outages are accomplished.
-I know from personal experience how good planning, including contingency planning, has significantly reduced outage durations (see Figure 1).
-I worked my first outage in 1981.
-It ran 110 days and was punctuated by rework, surprise discoveries and last-minute procurement of materials and services.
-By the late 1990s the industry had established outage milestones for design changes, significantly improved the level of detail in schedules, performed more work with the plant on line and implemented focused outage control organizations.
-Except for major activities like condenser retubing, power uprates and emergent issues that impact the scheduled critical path, outage durations today are almost exclusively associated with refueling activities.
-Support for Planned Outage Activities Outage activities that cannot be performed on-line include refueling and inspections associated with the reactor, reactor coolant pressure boundary, power conversion system components and certain cooling systems.
-A partial listing of the services Structural Integrity provides for these activities includes: - · Third party independent review of critical/high risk engineering work performed by others. - · License Renewal commitment support. - NDE inspections for PWSCC, IGSCC, fatigue, FAC, raw water corrosion, etc. - NDE inspections of turbine rotors (both with and without bore holes) and rotor blade attachments, generator shaft keyways and rotor dovetails, as well as turbine casings. - Engineering review and torsional vibration monitoring of replacement turbines. - Development of flaw handbooks to establish acceptance criteria in advance of reactor pressure vessel (RPV) and in-vessel visual inspections (IVVI) of core spray piping, shroud welds, jet pumps, top guide, etc. - Development of acceptance criteria and analytical models to provide rapid evaluation of containment inspections (including BWR Mark 1 torus inspections and coating evaluations). - Development of thinning handbooks for systems susceptible to accelerated/localized corrosion mechanisms and, for piping within the scope of ASME Code Case N-513, flaw handbooks that demonstrate structural integrity for flaws that may exhibit leaks to postpone repair/replacement for a limited time. - Design and licensing support for full structural and optimized weld overlays. - Analyses in support of relief requests to defer or eliminate certain ISI exams. - Chemistry support for water processing, decontamination and start-up water chemistry (hydrogen water chemistry,
+Support for Planned Outage Activities

+Outage activities which cannot be performed on line include refueling and inspections associated with the reactor, reactor coolant pressure boundary, power conversion system components and certain cooling systems.
+A partial listing of the services Structural Integrity provides for these activities include:

+- · Third party independent review of critical/high risk engineering work performed by others. - · License Renewal commitment support. - NDE inspections for PWSCC, IGSCC, fatigue, FAC, raw water corrosion, etc. - NDE inspections of turbine rotors (both with and without bore holes) and rotor blade attachments. generator shaft keyways and rotor dovetails, as well as turbine casings. - Engineering review and torsional vibration monitoring of replacement turbines. - · Development of flaw handbooks to establish acceptance criteria in advance of reactor pressure vessel (RPV) and in-vessel visual inspections (IVVI) of core spray piping, shroud welds, jet pumps, top guide, etc. - Development of acceptance criteria and analytical models to provide rapid evaluation of containment inspections (including BWR Mark 1 torus inspections and coating evaluations). - Development of thinning handbooks for systems susceptible to accelerated/localized corrosion mechanisms and, for piping within the scope of ASME Code Case N-513, flaw handbooks that demonstrate structural integrity for flaws which may exhibit leaks to postpone repair/replacement for a limited time. - Design and licensing support for full structural and optimized weld overlays.
-noble metal chemicals, filter/

-for fuel procurement, flexible

-operation and reload analysis.

-Reactor engineering support

-demineralizer optimization, etc.)
+- Performing analyses in support of relief requests to defer or eliminate certain ISI exams. - Chemistry support for water processing, decontamination and start-up water chemistry (hydrogen water chemistry, - noble metal chemicals, filter/ demineralizer optimization, etc.) - Reactor engineering support for fuel procurement, flexible operation and reload analysis.

 FIGURE 2.
-ECCS Strainer Damage Finite Element Models
+ECCS Strainer Damage - Finite Element Models

 FIGURE 3.
-Smallbore Line Post-Repair Monitorina
+Smallbore Line Post-Repair Monitoring

 Support for Emergent Outage Issues

 Unfortunately, emergent issues requiring immediate support sometimes occur during planned outages despite best efforts.
 These can include chemistry excursions and contamination events, planned inspections that reveal more significant damage than had been anticipated in the outage plan, self-revealing issues as normally inaccessible locations are entered and issues which result from planned activities.
 Additionally, emergent issues occur that result in unplanned outages and we receive a call due to SI's well-earned reputation for being able to respond effectively to these kinds of issues.
 Examples of recent support SI has provided for these kinds of issues include:

-- Diagnosed the cause of a failed snubber piston rod (located inside containment).

-- Performed stress, fatigue and crack growth analysis of an ECCS suction strainer to both evaluate past operability and remediate the condition in support of plant startup (see Figure 2).

-- Established the cause of a smallbore failure (confirmed to be vibrationinduced), evaluating extent of condition, providing welding engineering support for application of Code Case N-666 overlay, performing Class 1 analysis of repair design and post repair vibration testing (see Figure 3).
-Provided immediate onsite and offsite metallurgical and structural engineering support following failure of a large surface condenser to establish the cause of the failure, develop and implement a repair design, identify any other overstressed structural elements

-(see Figure 4) and to monitor

-structural strain and vibration

-(see Figure 5) for validation of

-the underlying cause and identify

-Performed a serviceability evaluation
+- Diagnosed the cause of a failed snubber piston rod (located inside containment). - · Performed stress, fatigue and crack growth analysis of an ECCS suction strainer to both evaluate past operability and remediate the condition in support of plant startup (see Figure 2). - Established the cause of a smallbore failure (confirmed to be vibrationinduced), evaluating extent of condition, providing welding engineering support for application of Code Case N-666 overlay, performing Class 1 analysis of repair design and post repair vibration testing (see Figure 3). - Provided immediate onsite and offsite metallurgical and structural engineering support following failure of a large surface condenser to establish the cause of the failure, develop and implement a repair design, identify any other overstressed structural elements (see Figure 4) and to monitor structural strain and vibration (see Figure 5) for validation of the underlying cause and identify previously unidentified loading conditions (see Figure 6). - Performed a serviceability evaluation of structural components associated with failure of a steam condenser to establish a basis for future operation in the event a flaw was discovered during a short-duration outage window (see Figure 6).

-www.structint.com 📞 1-877-4SI-POWER

-previously unidentified loading

-conditions (see Figure 6).